Emmotes/ic_spoilers/docs/corazon.md

         "conditions": [
             {
                 "condition": "upgrade_purchased 20280",
-                "desc": "All Champions non-adjacent to Corazón gain the Neutral tag (along the good/evil spectrum), and the BASE effect of Pirate's Code is increased by 100% for each Champion that was not Neutral before."
+                "desc": "All Champions non-adjacent to Corazón gain the Neutral tag (along the good/evil spectrum), and the BASE effect of Pirate's Code is increased by $amount% for each Champion that was not Neutral before."
             },
             {
-                "desc": "All Champions adjacent to Corazón gain the Neutral tag (along the good/evil spectrum), and the BASE effect of Pirate's Code is increased by 100% for each Champion that was not Neutral before."
+                "desc": "ll Champions adjacent to Corazón gain the Neutral tag (along the good/evil spectrum), and the BASE effect of Pirate's Code is increased by $amount% for each Champion that was not Neutral before."
             }
         ]
     },
     "effect_keys": [
+        {
+            "effect_string": "pre_stack,100"
+        },
         {
             "off_when_benched": true,
             "effect_string": "add_hero_tags,0,geneutral",